-&lt;sup>1 Canadian Bar Association, Resolution 16-02-M, Accommodating Maternity in Court Gowning Directives, 2016.
+1 Canadian Bar Association, Resolution, Accommodating Maternity in Court Gowning Directives, 2016.

-Federal Court, Notice to the Parties and the Profession Gowning for Counsel, February 6, 2017
+2 Federal Court of Appeal, Notice to the Profession, April 24, 2017.

-We commend the Federal Court for having an exemption to traditional gowning requirements that applies to a range of personal circumstances, and for outlining who counsel should inform of their modified attire.
-To respect the privacy of counsel wearing modified attire, we suggest that the policy be amended to explicitly state that counsel will not need to discuss their attire or personal circumstances in court.
+We commend the Court for including an explicit exemption for pregnancy in its gowning policy and outlining who counsel should inform of their modified attire.
+To promote further inclusiveness, we suggest adding greater flexibility for personal circumstances other than pregnancy, such as medical conditions or disabilities.
+To respect the privacy of counsel wearing modified attire, we also suggest that the policy explicitly state that counsel will not need to discuss their attire or personal circumstances in court.

 Traditional gowning is meant to be a symbol of equality, but for lawyers in some circumstances it can be a barrier to appearing in court.
-Simple changes to allow for greater flexibility will respect tradition while demonstrating that all counsel are welcome and included in Canadian courts.
+Simple changes to allow for greater flexibility will respect tradition while communicating that all counsel are welcome and included in Canadian courts.